-A beginning course in Mandarin Chinese.
+A beginning course in Mandarin Chinese with emphasis on Chinese culture.
 Covers oral/aural work, vocabulary, grammar, and composition.
 Covers most activities listed in the ACTFL novice mid-level competencies.
-(This course does not count toward the bachelor of arts language requirement, a minor, or major, but can be used for elective credit.)
+Lab fee: \$40.

 Lab fee: \$40.

 II.
 COURSE GOALS

 - A. This introductory language course is designed to help students develop communicative competence and oral proficiency in Mandarin Chinese, with proficiency defined as the ability to communicate specific messages in particular situations for a given purpose.
 This course provides the student opportunities for practical use of Chinese in real life situations and the vocabulary and grammar necessary to accomplish this goal. - B. The specific contribution of elementary and intermediate foreign language courses to the general education of ORU students is to give them the practical tool for entering into foreign cultures for Christian service or career purposes.
 By acquiring another language, ORU students can become "a part of the answer" and not "part of the problem" as they face the ever-increasing globalization and interdependency of cultures everywhere and go "into every person's world," not just go to every person's world. - C. Language and culture are intertwined, and in learning a foreign language, students also learn from and about the foreign culture by studying how the people view themselves and their society in terms of history, politics, religion, and economic and social structures.
 One goal of the language courses is to develop an attitude of hearing a society's questions rather than assuming Americans have all the answers.